alexdlaird/pyngrok/docs/integrations.rst

             app.config["BASE_URL"] = public_url
             init_webhooks(public_url)

         # ...
-Initialize Blueprints and the rest of our app
+Initialize Blueprints and the rest of your app

         return app